bnaluz/pw-script/README.md

 - Extracts product details such as URLs, savings, brand, title, and ratings.
 - Converts the extracted data into CSV format and saves it in a csv directory.
 - Automatically emails the CSV file to a specified recipient.
-(TODO)

 ## Code Overview